How much can it cost you to hire the wrong ESL teacher?

 Don't underestimate the power of culture to shape your workplace.
 One study showed that when employees feel like they fit with their job, their organization and their supervisor, they're less likely to leave and more likely to become high performers.

-If you want to land the best hires, you need to decide quickly.
+Hiring the best ESL teachers requires you to decide quickly.
 On average, the best candidates spend as few as 10 days on the job market.
 Setting deadline for extending the job offer will lend a sense of urgency to your team and ensure that you reach your top candidate while they're still available.
 But, don't forget to also contact the other interviewees as soon as possible.
 Thank them for their time and effort, and, if appropriate, encourage them to interview with you again.

 Recruiting high-quality teachers isn't a one-and-done exercise.
 It's an ongoing process that requires careful planning and vigorous self-reflection.
 When it's done well, it ensures you always have the talented teachers you need to meet your long-term objectives.